thebigyap/PictureDay/README.md

 -   **Photo Gallery**: Browse screenshots organized by month and year
 -   **Thumbnail View**: Quick preview of all screenshots
--   **Full-Screen Viewer**: Click any thumbnail to view full-size image
+-   **Full-Screen Viewer**: Click any thumbnail to view full-size image with navigation arrows to browse through images

 ## Requirements